kubra-turkoglu/iOS-Programming-with-Swift--academy.patika.dev/README.md

 # IOS Programming with Swift- academy.patika.dev

-Throughout the training, all projects were stored in this repo.
+All projects were stored in this repo throughout the training.

 # Data Structures and Algorithms